Vinicius-Peters/Delivery-Data/README.md

-#  Delivery center data ETL script
+#  Delivery center data ETL

 The data used to create insights were taken from this repository: https://www.kaggle.com/ghoshsaptarshi/av-genpact-hack-dec2018